-- I. Student Eligibility - A. Junior and senior students who are enrolled in high school. - B. Student must be proficient on Iowa Assessments in Reading, Math and Science - II.
+- I. Student Eligibility - A. Junior and senior students who are enrolled in high school. - B. Student must be proficient on Iowa Assessments in Reading, Math and Science - C. Students are responsible for their own transportation, if applicable, and any equipment required for the course, i.e., tools, computers, calculators, books, etc. - II.
 Course Requirements - A. Students may be required to meet entrance requirements.
 Requirements may include prerequisite courses, ACT scores, or minimum grade point. - B. Students must take the course(s) for credit.
 They cannot audit a course.
 (Take for high school credit but not college credit.) - C. Students may not enroll in a course if a comparable course is offered at their high school. - D. Course must be nonsectarian. - III.
 Eligible Postsecondary Schools - A. See the counselor for a list of eligible schools. - B. Not all courses offered by these institutions are eligible for participation. - IV.
 Application Procedures - A. Students must inform the Ed-Co administration of their intent to participate. - B. See Mrs. Voss or the counselor for details on applying. - V. Students may be required to submit a check to the school for \$250 if the course is not successfully completed, failed or dropped after the first week of class.

-On-Line AP Courses
+Online AP Courses

 If interested in on-line AP courses, see the counselor for more information.
 These courses are available at no cost to the student.
-Available courses are: